echeran/smile-of-murugan/webbook/chapter17.md

 rejected!).
-However, European influences were “more immediately effective in the social sphere" and "much less formative in the actual birth” of modern prose-fiction.[^birth-modern-prose-fiction] If need arose, prose could be written easily-witness the eloquence of Anandarangam Pillai's *Diary* which is, truly enough, predominantly documentary, facto1 graphic writing but which also contains elements of narrative prose and description in its anecdotic passages (and, what is also important, we do not know for sure that his is the only written document of that type; rather, we may hope that one day more of such
+However, European influences were “more immediately effective in the social sphere" and "much less formative in the actual birth” of modern prose-fiction.[^birth-modern-prose-fiction] If need arose, prose could be written easily—witness the eloquence of Anandarangam Pillai's *Diary* which is, truly enough, predominantly documentary, factographic writing but which also contains elements of narrative prose and description in its anecdotic passages (and, what is also important, we do not know for sure that his is the only written document of that type; rather, we may hope that one day more of such